apache/turbine-archetypes/src/main/resources/archetype-resources/docs/README.md

     -Ddocker=true

 to immediately enable docker setup, when generating the archetype.
+If

 Currently only port 3306 is supported, if you do not want ot change the port seetings for the db container in docker-compose.yml